ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

     Indicates the internal name of the transaction as it is known to the system.
 If a security tool is used and if the transaction is SECURED, this name must be defined as a resource.
 Only those users with the resource in one of their profiles can access this transaction.

 .. note::
-     Note that on the Multi-Session Menu or in the Web Appmenu List, these transactions appear by alphanumeric order of their internal name.
+     Note that on the Multi-Session Menu or in the Web Appmenu List, these transactions appear in alphanumeric order of their internal name.

 External name
     Indicates the name of the transaction as it is known to the end user.
 This name appears in field [10] of the Multi-Session Menu, as shown in the chapter describing Multi-Session.
 This is also the name by which the transaction is referenced in an HTTP request.